kunwarnir/CS-Summative/ReadMe.md

 # Version 1

 This version is a prototype.
 It displays a preliminary design for the GUI.
-It also has the basic functionality of the main features.
+It also has the basic functionality of all of the main features.